 How To Eat Aloo Gobi

-2. You can also make spicy toasties by sandwiching this dry curry between two pieces of bread, drizzling with some mango chutney and cooking it in your jaffle maker.
+2. You can also make spicy toasties by sandwiching this dry curry between two pieces of bread, drizzling it with some mango chutney and cooking it in your jaffle maker.

 3. This vegan Aloo Gobi also makes a mean base for a Veg Biryani.